Are Your Kids Being Affected By Your Stress?

 A separation or divorce can create stress that is hard to overcome, yet it's not impossible to do so.
 Think about what you can do to improve your situation.
 If conflict or lack of clarity in your co-parenting has affected your stress levels, take measures to improve your communication.
 Poor communication can often be a source of conflict, so making an effort to always communicate clearly and concisely can lead to more effective exchanges with your co-parent.

 If you feel like your social life is off track, work to reclaim it.
 This will help to create an outlet for you of friends that you can vent to when you feel stressed and also enjoy some fun, stress-free moments outside of your home.

 As you work to lower your own stress levels, you will hopefully notice a change in your child's personality for the better.
 Even so, keep an eye on how they are doing.
 Try to engage your child in conversations about how they are feeling.
 Encourage them to keep up with things they enjoy such as afterschool activities or spending time with trusted friends.

 If you notice that your child can't seem to shake their stress, consider speaking with a counselor or a therapist.
-Your child could benefit from speaking to a professional, and you might benefit from it as well.
+It's possible that both you and your child could benefit from speaking to an expert who can offer guidance to help lower your stress levels.
 Don't hesitate to get yourself and your child the support you could use to reduce stress in your lives.